duality-robotics/model-archive/README.md

 # model-archive
-An archive of AGPL models.
-No longer used, but kept for posterity.
+This archive contains a few AGPL-covered models we have tried out.
+We have since moved on to oher technologies, but we keep them here for posterity.